-Pursuant to the Single Resolution Mechanism, on December 19, 2014, the Council adopted the proposal for a Council implementing act to calculate the contributions of banks to the Single Resolution Fund, which replaces national resolution funds as from January 1, 2016 and provides for annual contributions to the Single Resolution Fund to be made by banks calculated on the basis of their liabilities, excluding their own funds and covered deposits and adjusted for risks.
-Moreover, the Regulation of the European Commission dated October 21, 2014, adopted pursuant to the BRRD provides for an obligation for banks to have adequate financial resources to ensure the effective application of the resolution tools and powers by the relevant resolution authority.
-In this context, the resolution authorities, such as the ACPR or the Single Resolution Board, shall determine the annual contributions to be paid to resolution financing arrangements by each banking institution in proportion to its risk profile.
-As a consequence, contributions to the Single Resolution Fund and to resolution financing arrangements will be significant for the Issuer, will result in an increase in fees and will, as a consequence, weigh on the Issuer's results of operations.
+Pursuant to the Single Resolution Mechanism, on December 19, 2014, the Council adopted the proposal for a Council implementing act to calculate the contributions of banks to the Single Resolution Fund, which replaces national resolution funds as from January 1, 2016 and provides for annual contributions to the Single Resolution Fund to be made by banks calculated on the basis of their liabilities, excluding own funds and covered deposits and adjusted for risks.
+Moreover, the Regulation of the European Commission dated October 21, 2014, adopted pursuant to the BRRD provides for an obligation for banks to have adequate financial resolution authority.
+In this context, the resolution authorities, such as the ACPR or the Single Resolution Board, determine the annual contributions that must be paid to resolution financing arrangements by each banking institution in proportion to its risk profile.
+As a consequence, contributions to the Single Resolution Fund and to resolution financing arrangements are significant for the Issuer and hence weigh on its results of operations.

-Moreover, the Directive of April 16, 2014 on deposit guarantee schemes, transposed into French law by the Ordinance of August 20, 2015, created national deposit guarantee schemes.
+Moreover, the Directive of April 16, 2014 on deposit guarantee schemes, transposed into French law by the Ordinance of August 20, 2015 created national deposit guarantee schemes.
 Other proposals for legislative and regulatory reforms could also have an impact if they were enacted into law.
 Thus, a draft European Parliament Regulation dated November 24, 2015 completed such Directive of April 16, 2014 through a step plan to create a European deposit insurance scheme that will progressively cover all or part of participating national deposit guarantee schemes.

-On November 23, 2016, the European Commission issued several legislative proposals proposing to amend a number of key EU banking directives and regulations, including CRD IV, CRR, BRRD and the Single Resolution Mechanism, the purpose of which is inter alia to better address long-term funding risk and excessive leverage, increase the loss-absorption capacity of globally significant institutions, better address market risks by increasing the risk sensitivity of the existing rules and increase convergence within the European Union in the area of insolvency law and restructuring proceedings, particularly through the introduction of a moratorium tool.
+On November 23, 2016, the European Commission issued several legislative proposals proposing to amend a number of key EU banking directives and regulations, including CRD IV and the CRR, BRRD and the Single Resolution Mechanism, the purpose of which is inter alia to reflect more accurately long-term funding risk and excessive leverage, increase the loss-absorption capacity of globally significant institutions, improve the treatment of market risks by increasing the risk sensitivity of the existing rules and increase convergence within the European Union in the area of insolvency law and restructuring proceedings, particularly through the introduction of a moratorium tool.
 These proposals remain subject to amendments by the Parliament and the Council and are scheduled to be adopted in 2019.
-It is not yet possible to assess the full impact of these proposals and there can be no assurance that their implementation will not adversely affect the rights of the Holders, the price or value of their investment in the Notes and/or the ability of the Issuer to satisfy its obligations under the Notes.
+It is not yet possible to assess the full impact of these proposals.